PowerDNS/pdns/docs/settings.rst

 If yes, outgoing NOTIFYs will be signed if a TSIG key is configured for the zone.
 If there are multiple TSIG keys configured for a domain, PowerDNS will use the first one retrieved from the backend, which may not be the correct one for the respective slave.
-Hence, in setups with mutliple slaves with different TSIG keys it may be required to send NOTIFYs unsigned.
+Hence, in setups with multiple slaves with different TSIG keys it may be required to send NOTIFYs unsigned.

 .. _setting-setgid: